elinck/elinck.github.io/index.md

 layout: default
 ---

 I’m an evolutionary biologist interested in the processes that generate and maintain biological diversity.
 I tend to see things through the lens of population genetics.
-Now a postdoc in the [Sheldon Lab](http://www.biogeographyresearch.org/) at the University of Tennessee, Knoxville, I received my Ph.D. from the University of Washington, working in the [Klicka Lab](https://klickalab.com/).
+Now a National Science Foundation Postdoctoral Research Fellow in Biology in the [Witt Lab](https://www.unmornithology.org/) at the University of New Mexico, I received my Ph.D. from the University of Washington, working in the [Klicka Lab](https://klickalab.com/).

 ![](/images/bismark.jpg)